jayesh2039/datacleaner/README.md

 `pip install .`

-Alternatively, if the library is available on PyPI, you can install it directly from there:

-`pip install datacleaner`

 Step 2: Import the Library
 After installation, you need to import the DataCleaner class from the library in your Python script.